fionafibration/team-frotress-2/README.md

 If you want medic functionality, install OMPHUD-sexy on your game, make sure every class config has `$classname` in it somewhere, i.e. medic.cfg has a line `$medic`, heavyweapons.cfg has a line `$heavyweapons`.

+Note that usernames with non-ascii characters cannot be used at the moment.

 # Customising for multiple devices/motors

 Edit the run_buzz method in vibration_handler.py to your liking